FarahMint/web-socket/README.md

 2. Display all the symbols belonging to the `volidx` market in a drop-down.
 3. According to the selected symbol in the drop-down:
 - Send a `Tick Stream` API call using the same WebSocket connection

- What I have not been able to do :
+4. According to the selected symbol in the drop-down:
+- Send a `Tick Stream` API call using the same WebSocket connection
 - Display a box containing the `quote` value of the latest 10 ticks.

+ What I am working on :
-That means the list should be updated on every new tick received, but always display the latest 10 ticks.
+- list should be updated on every new tick received, but always display the latest 10 ticks.

--- So far I am only able to get 1 ticks that update constantly my comment: I need to check  within the API doc...

--- There is a bug after selecting one symbol from the dropdown I cannot reselect a new one :( -- I did something wrong but I don't see yet what